gbinal/p-o-d.github.com/glossary.md

 ### RSS

 A family of web feed formats (often dubbed Really Simple Syndication) used to publish frequently updated works — such as blog entries, news headlines, audio, and video — in a standardized format.
-An RSS document (which is called a "feed", "web feed", or "channel") includes full or summarized text, plus metadata such as publishing dates and authorship. —*[source](http://en.wikipedia.org/wiki/RSS)*
+An RSS document (which is called a "feed," "web feed," or "channel") includes full or summarized text, plus metadata such as publishing dates and authorship. —*[source](http://en.wikipedia.org/wiki/RSS)*

 ### Schema